rrvt/MakeApp/README.md

   - One caveat concerning the placement of the Library directory and the new project:  The new project and the Library should both have the same parent directory.
-If that is not the case then the properties of the new project will need to be changed to reflect the location of the Library project file (i.e. LibUni7.vcxproj).
+If that is not the case then the properties of the new project will need to be changed to reflect the location of the Library project file (i.e. ...\Library\Library.prj\Library.vcxproj).
-  - Specify the Project Name (i.e. the directory name for the project and all critical directories and filenames within the outer directory).
-Specify a Visible name that will be used in the left hand part of the window's title bar and the Window Description (the right hand part of the window title.)
+  - The smokestack Icon is used to specify the Project Name (i.e. the directory name for the project and all critical directories and filenames within the outer directory) and to specify a Visible name that will be used in the left hand part of the window's title bar and the Window Description (the right hand part of the window title.)
   - For some reason, the solution file does not seem to contain the dependency list used by vs2017 (or I could not deduce where it is in the solution file).
 So there is a message at the end of the project production to set the dependencies in Visual Studio.
 The prject may compile fine as the order of the projects in the solution file is correct, but there is not guarantee that it will stay that way.

-MakeApp then copies and changes all the relevant files to correspond to the instructions.
+When the dialog box is closed by selecting the OK button MakeApp then copies and changes all the relevant files to correspond to the instructions.

+It turns out that windows does not necessarily display and/or print the Courier New font as 1/10 of inch wide characters.
+So MakeApp implements a technique to adjust the size of the Courier New Font.
+The command to do this is under the Tools menu.
+Using a ruler and the command one can find a suitable constant to use for scaling the fonts.

 ## SlickEdit Project File
 Should one have Slickedit then there is a feature in MakeApp to correct the slickedit project file to correspond to the new project name.
+This feature also will reorder the build menu and setup the builds to clear the build output window before proceeding with the build.
+This command may be used on any SlickEdit project file (i.e. an xxx.vpj file).

-# TestApp
+# AppT3mplate
 A Template for a new App including features from the Library.
+The MakeApp Help file describes the organization of the application and describes how data is read and written from/to a file, and how data may be stored and sent to the window (displayed) and how it may be printed (or print previewed).

+There are commands in the application as examples of what might be done.
 Here is a list of features included in no particular order:

   - Determines the application ID to use for Explicitly seting Application User Model ID for the application.
 Performs this task in the application's constructor.
   - IniFile management (see IniFile.h) -- Allows reading and writing varioous types to an old style name.ini file only needing the Section, Name and Value.
   - NotePad - A method of displaying information in the main window (MFC SDI only) using the "<<" operator.
 Many types may be output without translation.
+See the help file for more details about output to the display and printer.
   - Slightly expanded About Box which reads the information from the resources (xxx.rc strings, etc.)
   - Provide methods (function) in theApp for setting the windows Title Bar in two parts:
     <left part> - <right part>.
   - Support for setting the printer orientation (Portrait, Landscape) at the start of the program and changing the orientation in the Options Dialog Box.
+  - Support for setting the display and printer scale factor in the Options Dialog that allows the Courier New font to be displayed at its defined size.
   - An Options dialog that changes the margins and orientation of the printed output.
-  - Printer output from main screen content
-  - File read/write to/from the main window from/to a text file.
-One gets to choose the extension and other attributes to display in the file dialog box.
-Added logic to Doc to specify the name, default extension, the pattern for the display of files in the file dialog box and the title on the file dialog box.
+  - A command to load a text file into a Store object using the CDoc file open and serialize features.
+  - Examples of displaying and printing data in a Store object and in the global NotePad object.
   - Use the Extended Application class and MainFrame classes (i.e. CWinAppEx, CFrameWndEx).
 The effect of using these two classes is to:
       - Allows the use of the 8 bit color table in the toolbar (i.e. 256 colors)